open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 To make an ability check, roll a d20 and add the relevant ability modifier.
 As with other d20 rolls, apply bonuses and penalties, and compare the total to the DC.
-If the total equals or exceeds the DC, the ability check is a success—the creature overcomes the challenge at hand.
+If the total equals or exceeds the DC, the ability check is a success---the creature overcomes the challenge at hand.
-Otherwise, it’s a failure, which means the character or monster makes no progress toward the objective or makes progress combined with a setback determined by the GM.
+Otherwise, it's a failure, which means the character or monster makes no progress toward the objective or makes progress combined with a setback determined by the GM.

 Contests
 ~~~~~~~~

-Sometimes one character’s or monster’s efforts are directly opposed to
+Sometimes one character's or monster's efforts are directly opposed to
-another’s.
+another's.
 This can occur when both of them are trying to do the same
 thing and only one can succeed, such as attempting to snatch up a magic
 ring that has fallen on the floor.
 This situation also applies when one
-of them is trying to prevent the other one from accomplishing a goal—
+of them is trying to prevent the other one from accomplishing a goal---
 for example, when a monster tries to force open a door that an
 adventurer is holding closed.
 In situations like these, the outcome is
 determined by a special form of ability check, called a contest.